mrkkrp/dot-emacs/README.md

    input method, type an abbreviation, enable input method again — this is rather awkward.

-I've written a function that performs inserting of abbreviation and its expanding.
+I've written a function that performs insertion of abbreviation and its expansion.
 This function solves all the problems.
 Just type <kbd>menu SPC</kbd> and enter abbreviation without leading ‘8’, finish typing with
 <kbd>SPC</kbd> and abbreviation will be inserted and expanded.
 Point will be
 placed after one-character expansions and in between such expansions as